victorlou/embarcados_ELF74/laboratorio_03/README.md

 ### Exercise 3 (fsm_state)

 To create an FSM based on the Grey Code, the simplest method was to use one state for each binary configuration of the coding.
-This solution was based on the *"fsm_state"* directory from the previously mentioned [repository]( https://github.com/ELF74-SisEmb/TM4C1294_Bare_IAR9)).
+This solution was based on the *"fsm_state"* directory from the previously mentioned [repository (bare)]( https://github.com/ELF74-SisEmb/TM4C1294_Bare_IAR9)).

 ### Exercise 4